slot/factual-php-driver/README.md

     //If so, get it:
     $resolved = $res->getResolved();

-Alternatively use the short cut (experimental) to return the resolved entity OR null if no resolution:
+Alternatively use the shortcut to return the resolved entity OR null if no resolution:

 	//Resolve and return
 	$factual = new Factual;